A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Results and Discussion

 We first evaluate the convergence characteristics of the Variational, Asymmetric, and Proxy modes using \ce{H2O} in the 6-31G basis set.
 Figure~\ref{fig:h2o_convergence} displays the energy error relative to the FCI limit as a function of wall time and variational set size $|\mathcal{V}|$.

 The wall-time trajectories in Figure~\ref{fig:h2o_convergence}(a) distinguish the computational costs of the three approaches.
-The Variational mode achieves the lowest cost per iteration because wavefunction evaluation and gradient backpropagation are strictly confined to the variational set $\mathcal{V}$, avoiding the computationally expensive enumeration of the connected set $\mathcal{C}$.
-While the pure Variational energy is bounded by the representational capacity of $\mathcal{V}$ (solid blue line), the addition of the second-order Epstein-Nesbet perturbation correction (Variational+PT2, dashed blue line) recovers the majority of the missing dynamic correlation without increasing the optimization cost.
+The Variational mode achieves the lowest cost per inner-loop iteration because wavefunction evaluation and gradient backpropagation are strictly confined to the variational set $\mathcal{V}$, avoiding repeated target-set evaluations over the connected configurations during gradient optimization.
+While the pure Variational energy is bounded by the representational capacity of $\mathcal{V}$ (solid blue line), the addition of the second-order Epstein--Nesbet perturbation correction (Variational+PT2, dashed blue line) accounts for the majority of the remaining perturbative-space contribution in this test without increasing the inner-loop optimization cost.

 Regarding the target-space formulations ($\mathcal{T} = \mathcal{V} \cup \mathcal{P}$), the Proxy mode (orange line) yields significantly lower errors than the Asymmetric mode (green line).
 The stagnation of the Asymmetric mode near the uncorrected Variational result indicates that evaluating Hamiltonian connections into $\mathcal{P}$ is ineffective without a consistent gradient signal.
 The gradient estimator in the Asymmetric mode neglects the parameter dependence of amplitudes in the perturbative set ($\nabla_\theta \psi(\mathbf{x})$ for $\mathbf{x} \in \mathcal{P}$), resulting in a non-conservative vector field.
 In contrast, the Proxy mode minimizes the exact Rayleigh quotient of a Hermitian effective Hamiltonian $\tilde{\mathbf{H}}$ defined on $\mathcal{T}$.
 This ensures mathematical consistency between the energy functional and its gradient, allowing the optimization to effectively incorporate contributions from the perturbative set.